 - Configure endpoint settings, such as which Endpoint server the agents should communicate, port details, and beacon intervals

 - Configure response actions such as blocking

-- Configure Windows Log collection
+- Configure Windows and File Log collection

 When a group is created, a rank is associated with every group based on the creation order.
 If an agent belongs to multiple groups, to handle conflicting configurations, you can reorder the groups to change the ranking, and the policy associated with the highest ranked group takes precedence.